HariesPalaniappan-Codec/Terrorist-Tracker-Toolkit/README.md

 # Terrorist-Tracker-Toolkit - Manthan 2021 [ Developed By Clown Team ]

-Terrorist-Tracker-Toolkit tool is made for MANTHAN Compadition This tool is used for find the Terrorist in multiple Social Media Networks.
+Terrorist-Tracker-Toolkit tool is made for MANTHAN Competition.
+This tool is used to find the Terrorist in multiple Social Media Networks.

 Module 1 -> Find the Terrorist using web Scraping